-The city has planned a second, more detailed, bridge location and feasibility study to take place in 2023 and possibly into 2024.
+The city has planned a second, more detailed, bridge location and feasibility study to take place in 2024.
 What we learn from the second study will help inform what happens next.
 In the meantime, the city is applying for grants to build the bicycle and pedestrian bridge.

 How do I share questions, concerns, and thoughts about the project?